garritfra/garrit.xyz/content/posts/2022-01-28-til-how-to-get-the-selected-language-of-a-browser.md

 ---
 title: TIL how to get the active language of a browser
 date: "2022-01-28"
-tags: "note, til, javascript, web, 100DaysToOffload"
+tags: "note, til, javascript, web, 100DaysToOffload, tech"
 ---

 Today I learned how to get the selected language of a browser.